department-of-veterans-affairs/vagov-content/pages/education/eligibility.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div class="va-introtext" itemprop="description" >

-If you’re an active-duty Servicemember or Veteran, a member of the National Guard or Reserves, or a qualified survivor or dependent, you may be able to get help from VA to pay your tuition, pick out a school, choose a career, and more.
-Find out if you qualify for VA education benefits through the GI Bill program and other educational assistance programs.
+If you’re an active-duty Servicemember or Veteran, a member of the National Guard or Reserves, or a qualified survivor or dependent, you may be eligible for VA education benefits through the GI Bill and other educational assistance programs.
+VA education benefits can help pay your tuition, pick out a school, choose a career, and more.
+Learn about GI Bill eligibility requirements to find out if you can get these benefits.

 </div>

 <div class="feature" markdown="1" itemscope itemtype="http://schema.org/Question">
-<h3 itemprop="name">Can I get VA education benefits through the Post-9/11 GI Bill?</h3>
+<h3 itemprop="name">Am I eligible for VA education benefits through the Post-9/11 GI Bill?</h3>
 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You may be able to get benefits through the Post-9/11 GI Bill if you've served on active duty for at least 90 days, whether continuous (all at once) or interrupted (for shorter periods over time), after September 10, 2001. <br>
+You may be eligible for benefits through the Post-9/11 GI Bill if you've served on active duty for at least 90 days, whether continuous (all at once) or interrupted (for shorter periods over time), after September 10, 2001. <br>
 [Learn more about the Post-9/11 GI Bill](/education/about-gi-bill-benefits/post-9-11/).
 <br>